Code-E-Magpie/plugin.program.database-toolbox/README.md

 # Notes
 It is important to proceed carefully so changes can be reversed if necessary e.g. 'Clean Addons Database  >' closes Kodi without cleanup at the end.

-• Backup databases using Kodi file manager or a backup add-on.
+• Backup databases using file manager or a backup add-on.

 • Close other add-ons and save any changes.